About Sunny

 Sunny Smyth

-Sunny is a senior teacher in the tradition of Post Daoist philosophy and Mythosomatic Movement created by Zhenevere Sophia Dao.
+Sunny is the most senior teacher in the tradition of Post Daoist philosophy and Mythosomatic Movement created by Zhenevere Sophia Dao.
 She began her intensive study with Zhenevere in 2011 and has attended, with very few exceptions, every class and intensive that she has taught since that time, holding the unique position of having trained for more hours with the founder than any other student.

 She is certified to teach Mythosomatic Qigong, Yoga, Meditation and Post-Daoist philosophy.
 Within that, she specializes in the thematics of Human Fragility, and Depth Sexuality & the Erotic Basis of Being.